The only way to minimize the annoyance of car repair is to choose a high-quality

 guidance, but the procedures listed below are the ones most cars require

 frequently.
-Some you can do yourself and some should be done by a professional.
+Some you can do yourself, and others by a professional.

-Before you get in, make sure all tires are inflated and that there are
+Before you get in the car, make sure all tires are inflated and that there

 Check gauges and warning lights.